Measurement-induced cubic phase state generation: Conclusion

 \section{Conclusion}

 We presented a protocol for generating cubic phase states based on the set of unitary operations and projection measurement.
 Using the multiparameter optimization technique, we found the set of optimal parameters resulting in high fidelity and high detection probability for a set of target states.
 To highlight the influence of errors on the system performance, we estimated the stability of the presented protocol by introducing an error into each optical element, making the proposal suitable for the experimental realization.
+It should be noted that all presented elements of the protocol are well-studied and experimentally feasible.
+For example, the experimental generation of the two-photon Fock state was realized in \cite{Cooper, Bimbard}, while the interference of the Fock state and a coherent state on a beam splitter has been widely studied theoretically \cite{Hu2016, Xu2014, Xu2012} and experimentally realized for the single-photon state and a variable beamsplitter \cite{PhysRevA.86.043820}.
+A dynamical in-line squeezing gate was experimentally implemented in \cite{PhysRevA.90.060302}, an in-line state squeezing using the seeded parametric down-conversion was realized in \cite{Wang2022}, a scheme of the measurement-induced two-mode squeezing was theoretically proposed in \cite{Riabinin}.
+Projective $\ketbra{2}{2}$ measurement can be performed using photon-number-resolving superconducting nanowire detectors that already demonstrate the system detection efficiencies above 90\% \cite{Stasi_2023}.

 ~